LexRiver/dome/README.md

 ```

-To add animation to list of items please see below.
+To apply animation for list of items please see below.

 <br/>
 <br/>